solenemep/reward-accumulator/README.md

 ### Reward Accumulator Library

-The `RewardAccumulator` library implements a three-level hierarchical accumulation system:
+The `RewardAccumulator` library implements a three-level hierarchical accumulation system with **separated state and rate management** for optimal gas efficiency:

 #### 1. Global Level